DevTrainings/GitTraining/14-RemoteRepository/README.md

 Unpacking objects: 100% (26/26), done.
 Checking connectivity... done.
 ```
-* If required you may be asked to provide credentials for your remote account.
+* You may be asked to provide credentials for your remote account.

 ### Publishing a branch

 * Let's create a local branch where we will develop a nice new feature:

 ```
 > git checkout -b AddEasterEgg
 Switched to a new branch 'AddEasterEgg'
 ```

 * Let's do some changes to it:

 ```
 > echo "Happy Easters!" > MyWindowsApp\EasterEgg.txt
 > git add MyWindowsApp\EasterEgg.txt